 Practitioners should check the information is accurate and up to date and share it in a secure way.
 Practitioners should establish with the recipient whether they intend to pass it on to other people, and ensure they understand the limits of any consent given.
 Practitioners should inform the person to whom the information relates, and, if different, any other person who provided the information, if safe to do so.

-When transferring confidential information/documents including information stored on Bambinos’ authorised electronic devices from the setting for reasons such as Child Protection meetings, Strategy meetings, CAF meetings, staff/employment matters, nursery matters etc, must never be left unattended.
+When transferring confidential information/documents including information stored on Bambinos’ authorised electronic devices from the setting for reasons such as Child Protection meetings, Strategy meetings, Early Help Assessment Tool/TAC/TAM meetings, staff/employment matters, nursery matters etc, must never be left unattended.
 This includes being left unattended in any form of transport and must always be kept in the authorised person’s possession.
 Where possible duplicates of confidential documents/information must be made and used for this purpose and not the originals.
 Before any such information can leave the setting, the authorised person must;

 - record in the setting diary what information/documents/ Bambinos’ authorised electronic devices have left the setting

 - for what reason